Why Labor Unions?

 A labor union is a legally certified organization that has the exclusive right to collectively bargain contracts for and file grievances on behalf of a group of employees at a workplace.
 They are sometimes called “Collective Bargaining Agents,” and the contracts are sometimes called “Collective Bargaining Agreements.”

-Labor unions give workers a voice.
-UF, for instance, employs about 4,000 Graduate Assistants.
+Most importantly, labor unions give workers a voice.
+UF, for instance, has about 4,000 graduate employees.
 It is not feasible for UF to pay close attention to all of their individual concerns.
 Without GAU, many of these concerns would probably go ignored.
-But thanks to GAU’s legal status as a labor union, when GAU voices concerns on behalf of Graduate Assistants, UF must listen to us.
+But thanks to GAU’s legal status as a labor union, when GAU voices concerns on behalf of graduate employees, UF must listen to us!
 Labor unions also put workers on equal footing with management.
 When GAU negotiates with UF administration on issues important to GAs, we’re able to fight directly for the workplace protections we deserve.

 Due to years of stagnant wages, economic recessions, and global pandemics, a pro-union movement is growing in the United States.
 Workers at Amazon, Starbucks, Apples, and elsewhere are forming unions to protect themselves and their fellow workers.